-When used in a sentence, however, DI, A, DA, IN and SU cannot be directly followed by a definite article.
-The definite article will fuse with these prepositions to create what is called a preposizione articolata, “preposition with article”.
+However, when used in a sentence, DI, A, DA, IN and SU cannot be followed directly by a definite article.
+The definite article merges with these prepositions to form what is called a preposizione articolata, “preposition with an article”.

 Il ladro entra dalla finestra.